duchungluu/nordcloud-gcp/README.md

 # TO DO :rocket:

-0. Spinnaker for CI/CD dev/stage/release
+0. Spinnaker for CI/CD dev/stage/release - Cloud Build

 1. Refactoring the code to JS 2017, update libraries